Tilier/ScratchRedesign-Unused/README.md

 ## Versions
-v1 - file upload, tests if it will update every time v1.1 - in progress. tries cors-anywhere.
+v1 - file upload, tests if it will update every time

+v1.1 - works. uses cors-anywhere.